-All flow data are recorded at daily intervals from 00:00-24:00 and recorded at the 24:00 time step.
-This is standard hydrological practice for daily data as it represents the mean for the day.
+All data are recorded at daily intervals from 00:00-23:59 and filed at the 23:59 time step.
+This value represents the mean for the day.

 1.1 Climate Change

 The HMD is based on recorded flows, and the interaction of these flows with both HEP infrastructure and the consenting framework.
 No specific consideration is given to the future potential effects of climate change on the flow regimes of the various rivers.